Best Minecraft Server Hosting (2026)

 Can I host a Minecraft server on a regular VPS?

-Yes, and it's often the cheapest path for technical users.
-Hetzner CCX13 at €11/mo gets you 2 dedicated AMD EPYC vCPU + 8 GB RAM — equivalent specs at Apex would cost $20-25/mo.
-The trade-off: you handle Java tuning, plugin installation, automatic backups, and DDoS mitigation yourself.
-See our setup walkthrough above.
+Yes, and it's the cheapest path above 8 GB if you can SSH.
+Hetzner CCX13 at €11/mo gets 2 dedicated AMD EPYC vCPU + 8 GB RAM.
+Equivalent specs at Apex run $20-25/mo.
+Trade-off: you install Java, write the systemd unit, configure backups, and tune Aikar's flags yourself.
+Setup takes 30-45 minutes the first time.
+Walkthrough above.

 What's the difference between Java and Bedrock server hosting?

-Java Edition runs the official Mojang Java server (or Spigot/Paper forks for plugins).
+Java Edition uses the official Mojang server jar or Spigot/Paper forks for plugins.
 Heavy on RAM, single-threaded for tick logic.
-Bedrock Edition uses BDS (Bedrock Dedicated Server) which is much lighter — same player count uses roughly 30-40% of the RAM.
-Most hosts charge identical prices for both editions even though Bedrock costs them less.
+Bedrock Edition uses BDS (Bedrock Dedicated Server), which uses about 30-40% less RAM at the same player count.
+Most hosts charge identical prices for both even though Bedrock is cheaper to run.

 How do I get a free Minecraft server?